 Who we are

-We Break Tech (WBT) is a tech blog owned and operated by eGeek Consulting Ltd. We are dedicated to providing reviews of technology hardware, software and services in as honest and objective a manner as we know how.
+We Break Tech (WBT) is owned and operated by eGeek Consulting Ltd. We are dedicated to providing news, reviews and analysis of information technology hardware, software and services in as honest and objective a manner as we know how.
 If you want to contact us, skip ahead to the bottom of the page.

 We’re human, so each of our writers have personal biases that we struggle daily to overcome; ultimately we try to apply a liberal dose of cynicism to products from all vendors we encounter.
 Periodically we will post opinion pieces alongside our reviews; we hope you find them worthwhile.